zwldarren/ai-hedge-fund/README.md

 # AI Hedge Fund

 This is a proof concept for an AI-powered hedge fund.
 The goal of this project is to explore the use of AI to make trading decisions.
+This project is for educational purposes only and is not intended for real trading or investment.

 This system employs several agents working together: